 This course examines our closest relatives, the Primates (prosimians, monkeys and apes) in an evolutionary context.
 Humans are more closely related to nonhuman primates than they are to any other group of animals.
 We share in common with them an array of important adaptive features such as high intelligence, complex communication systems, diverse feeding adaptations and diets, and a reliance on social groups.
 Understanding of the ecology, behavior, and evolution of non-human primates helps anthropologists to identify and interpret those features that unite us with the Primate Order.
 Throughout this course, we will look at evolutionary features that define and shape the Order Primates.
 We will also learn the taxonomy and evolutionary history of the primates, and evaluate the ways in which anatomy and ecology shape primate behavior.
 Lectures will include information from studies of primates in their natural habitats, and discussions will be oriented to both evolutionary and ecological perspectives.

-BI 132 Introduction to Animal Behavior - CoreEd or major satisfying course, 4-credits
+BI 121 Introduction to Human Physiology - CoreEd or major satisfying course, 4-credits